jcolag/uManage/README.md

 Failing to terminate with the equal sign causes the Glib key-file parser some sort of indigestive problem.
 At best, it skips the name.
 At worst, it may crash.
 A this time, no value is read for the key, though future expansion may provide a use.

+The menu items can also be configured (though its operation strikes me a suspicious at the moment) through the options screen.
+The _User-Defined Pauses_ field of the _Preferences_ window is a straightforwardly comma-delimited.
+So, the above example would appear as:

+    Wash Up,Exercise,Eat,Commute,Work,Watch Television,Go Out

+Currently, the "parsing" code is extremely literal-minded.
+If there are any extra spaces or commas in this listing, they will appear in the configuration file as extra spacing and empty menu items.

+Please also note that changes here will __not__ be reflected in the menu until _uManageUi_ is restarted.

 For the moment, all such activities are logged to the `pauses` table, even though they don't pause operations.

 Output